kylekyle/alexa-garage/README.md

 # Control a Dumb Garage Door Remote with Alexa

-Garage door openers that work with Alexa are pretty expensive, so I decided to turn my existing dumb garage door remote into a smart one that can be controlled by Alexa.
+Garage door openers that work with Alexa are pretty expensive, so I decided to turn my existing dumb garage door remote into a smart one that can be controlled by Alexa using a [Raspberry Pi](https://www.amazon.com/s?k=raspberry+pi).

 ![](https://github.com/kylekyle/alexa-garage/raw/master/images/works-with-alexa.png)